felixleopold/hammerspoon/README.md

 This framework uses a two-file configuration system:

-1. **config.defaults.lua** - Contains default values and is part of the source code
+1. **config_defaults.lua** - Contains default values and is part of the source code
-2. **config.user.lua** - Contains your personal settings that override the defaults
+2. **config_user.lua** - Contains your personal settings that override the defaults

-When you update the framework, your personal settings in `config.user.lua` will be preserved.
+When you update the framework, your personal settings in `config_user.lua` will be preserved.
-New features and settings will be added to `config.defaults.lua` and will be automatically available to you.
+New features and settings will be added to `config_defaults.lua` and will be automatically available to you.

-You only need to add to `config.user.lua` the settings you want to customize.
+You only need to add to `config_user.lua` the settings you want to customize.
 All other settings will use the defaults.

 ### Migrating from the old config system